matthewvarga/nginx-docker-webapps/README.md

 Finally, if you need to clear the build files, run `docker system prune -a`.

+## ssl_renew.sh

+This file is a bash script that will renew the ssl certificates.
+Since they are only valid for 90 days, it is convenient to setup a cronjob to check if they are available for renewal, and if so, renew them.
+Below are the steps for setting up the cronjob, it runs the script every day at 12 (noon) to check wether or not the certs need renewal.

+First, start by making the script executable with: `chmod +x ssl_renew.sh`.

+Next, open the root crontab file to speccify we would like to run the script at a specific interval: `sudo crontab -e`.

+Finally, add the following line to the bottom of the file:
+`0 12 * * * /home/matthew/nginx-docker-webapps/ssl_renew.sh >> /var/log/cron.log 2>&1`.

+Now you do not need to worry about renewing the certs.

+**NOTE:** to do a quick test run, replace the above line with `*/5 * * * * /home/matthew/nginx-docker-webapps/ssl_renew.sh >> /var/log/cron.log 2>&1` instead. this runs every 5 minutes opposed once a day.
+Next, add the `--dry run` flag to the 7th line in ssl_renew.sh to indicate we are running a test.
+Then, after 5 minutes have surpassed, check `tail -f /var/log/cron.log` to ensure a succesful renewal took place.
+Once this is done, revert the changes back to align with the steps aforementioned.

 ## Troubleshooting

 If you encounter issues where docker containers are not running properly, you can use `docker-compose logs` to view the error logs.